Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 `<link rel="preload" href="styles.css" as="style" onload="this.onload=null;this.rel='stylesheet'"><noscript><link rel="stylesheet" href="style.css"></noscript>`

 - [x] The CSS is being loaded asynchronously in order to prevent render blocking.
-- [ ] This will stop the CSS being loaded for old browsers that do not support the techniques in use.
+- [ ] This will stop the CSS from being loaded for old browsers that do not support the techniques in use.
 - [ ] This is part of a stylesheet-switching script to load different themes for the site.
-- [ ] This will stop the CCS being loaded on slow data connections.
+- [ ] This will stop the CCS from being loaded on slow data connections.

 [Source: StackOverflow](https://stackoverflow.com/a/46750893)